GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

           mode: requireTLS
           certificateKeyFile: /projects/ssl/live/youredomain.xxx/mongo.pem
           CAFile: /projects/ssl/live/youredomain.xxx/fullchain.pem
+          #CAFile: /projects/ssl/live/youredomain.xxx/root_ca.pem
           allowConnectionsWithoutCertificates: true
     </code></pre>
     - If you want the users to have to connect by providing a copy of the certificate change this.
 Otherwise they will need to connect with a copy of the certificate.
       - allowConnectionsWithoutCertificates: false
         - Note that like postgres I believe that this doesn't work well with Let's Encrypt.
 If you want to go this route I'd suggest using the self-signed certificate method.
+  - Change the listening address
-  - Change the bindIp in the net section as well to the domain or ip you're using.
+    - Change the "bindIp" in the net section as well to the domain or ip you're using.
 By default it will be local, something like 127.0.0.1.
-The same was PostgreSQL was.
+The same as PostgreSQL was.
 I will be changing mine to 0.0.0.0 to listen to all domains.
 You could also do 0.0.0.0,:: if you care about listening to IPv6 too and not just IPv4.
       - Note that the port is right above it if you want to change that.

 ### Setting up